January’s industrial production index rises by 22.2 percent | Business | Vietnam+ (VietnamPlus)

 In the contrary, the mining industry posted a decrease of 6.2 percent.

-In the first month of 2021, the production of television sets witnessed the largest output increase at 106.2 percent year-on-year, followed by phone components (71.5 percent), rolled steel (63.4 percent) and automobiles (38.2 percent).
+In the first month of 2021, the production of television sets witnessed the largest output increase at over 106 percent year-on-year, followed by phone components, rolled steel and automobiles.

-In the same period, the output of petroleum and oil went down by 52.4 percent, while that of crude oil down 12.5 percent.

 As of January 1, the total number of employees in the industrial sector rose by 1.1 percent month-on-month, but declined by 1.4 percent year-on-year.